-The undergraduate Certificate in International Business requires a minimum of 29 s.h. and satisfaction of the certificate's world language or study abroad requirement (total credit depends on a student's choice of world language or study abroad experience).
-In addition to a world language or study abroad, the program includes study of international business and economics, international relations and institutions, and the contemporary art, literature, culture, and/or politics of one of several geographical regions (Asia, Europe, Latin America, Middle East/Africa, or Russia/Eastern Europe).
+The undergraduate Certificate in International Business requires a minimum of 21 s.h.
+The program includes the study of international business and economics, along with associated political, environmental, and cultural contexts.
 The range of courses permits students to tailor areas of specialization suited to their individual interests and to complement majors in business and in liberal arts and sciences.

 Students should declare their intention to earn the certificate as early as possible, talk with an advisor about certificate requirements, and work to create an individual plan of study.
-Tippie College of Business students should talk with the advising staff at the college's Undergraduate Program Office; College of Liberal Arts and Sciences students should talk with a Certificate in International Business advisor at the Academic Advising Center.
-Individuals who hold a bachelor's degree from another institution should contact the University's Office of Admissions.
+Tippie College of Business students should talk with the advising staff at the college's Undergraduate Program Office; College of Liberal Arts and Sciences students and students enrolled in other UI colleges should talk with a Certificate in International Business advisor at the Academic Advising Center.
+Individuals who hold a bachelor's degree from another institution should contact University of Iowa Admissions.

-A minimum of 20 s.h. of certificate coursework (other than language courses) must be completed at the University of Iowa or in approved study abroad programs.
-Students who plan to count study abroad credit toward the certificate should consult a Certificate in International Business advisor before leaving campus.
+Students are allowed up to 7 s.h. of transfer work towards the certificate.
+The remaining certificate coursework (other than language courses) must be completed at the University of Iowa or in approved study abroad programs.
+Students who plan to count study abroad credit toward the certificate should consult a Certificate in International Business advisor before enrolling in a program and leaving campus.

 The Certificate in International Business requires the following coursework.